Complex Fires in Mendocino, Lake counties grow to over 30,000 acres, 10 percent contained

-Four residences have been destroyed in the fires.
-More than 800 firefighters are battling the fires along with six helicopters and 22 dozers.

-State Route 20 has been closed as well.
-Officials say that the fire jumped the highway where it meets Potter Valley Road, and also where it meets Highway 29.
+"If it stays over on the other side of 29, I'm not worried," she said.
+"But if it were to jump 39 then I think I'd be more worried about it."

+Ash is falling all over town.
+Those who have left are doing what they can do to ensure their homes remain standing.

-RELATED: Carr Fire near Redding grows to over 83,000 acres threatening nearly 5,000 structures in Shasta County
+RELATED: Carr Fire near Redding grows to over 95,000 acres threatening in Shasta County

+The Kaur family is also heeding the warning.
+They spent the afternoon packing as much as they could.

+"Sundays there are usually so many people, kids walking around.
+It's smoky, shes, the trees, everything -- it's sad," said Ruby Kaur.

 MENDOCINO COUNTY MANDATORY EVACUATION ORDERS